Nish27/Searches/README.md

 ## LINEAR SEARCH

-Just Clone the Repo and run the html file.
+Just Clone the Repo and execute LinearSearch.html file.

 **This is how the LINEAR SEARCH webpage looks like:**